 Create a role and select Group for the access level for every appropriate cell in the grid.
 Assign that role to each group

 Add the groups to records in your SuiteCRM instance.
 You can use the Mass Assign on the List View to do this.
 Going forward the groups will automatically inherit based on your SecuritySuite Settings.
 You can also use logic hooks, workflow, or do a direct database insert into the securitygroups_records table if doing a one-time initial setup.

 If your users should only typically see their own records then the role assigned to the group would be configured to have Owner only rights.
-A manager who is a part of the group, but who should see be able to see all records in the group would have a role directly assigned to you record that gives Group access.
+A manager who is a part of the group and who should also be able to see all records in the group would have a role directly assigned to the manager’s record that gives Group access.

 Roles determine what a user can do with a record once they have access to it.

 Edit role(s) to set List to All or Group for Security Groups Management as desired

 Although SecuritySuite can handle any organizational structure, the most common scenario is one where the owner can see everything, managers can see both their own records as well as those of their team, and team members can only see their own records.

 This company has 2 sales teams; East and West.
 The owner, Jill, should be able to see everything.
 The East Sales team is lead by Will and Sarah leads the West Sales team.
 Both of them should see everything just in your own respective teams.
 The rest of the Sales Reps in each teams should only be allowed to see your own records.

 Add Sarah and the Sales Reps